TEAM 2 TRAFFIC: Tuesday Morning Commute

 5:30a: Accident in Baton Rouge on Wax Rd at Cloudland Drive; CLEARED

-7a: Closed due to accident in Gonzales on Black Bayou Rd (La 934) EB/WB between Roddy Rd and La 44
+7a: Closed due to accident in Gonzales on Black Bayou Rd (La 934) EB/WB between Roddy Rd and La 44; CLEARED

 Trending News